Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 Proposal-carried material is still untrusted until the proposal and share semantics verify.

-Implementation caveat verified at `bac9e1df65`: the direct receive handler in `PeerImp::onMessage(TMExportShares)` posts `recvExportShares` as `jtPEER`.
+Historical dispatch bug verified at `bac9e1df65`: the direct receive handler in `PeerImp::onMessage(TMExportShares)` posts `recvExportShares` as `jtPEER`.
 `JobTypes` assigns that type limit zero, and `JobQueue::getNextJob` cannot dispatch it.
-The application callback is wired to the common admission function, but that queued receive path does not execute.
-This is an implementation gap, not a proposal-only admission rule.
+The application callback is wired to the common admission function, but that queued receive path did not execute.
+Fix `12f9200a2a` routes it through the dedicated runnable `jtEXPORT_SHARES` category (`exportShares`), allowing two simultaneous batches.
+JobQueue now rejects measurement-only categories before queue insertion.
+The concurrency limit is not a global queued-byte/backlog cap.
+This was an implementation gap, not a proposal-only admission rule.
 Proposal carriage remains an independent working path; carrying only the validator's own shares once per round is not itself a defect when those proposals propagate and are admitted.
 Neither observation alone explains a particular gateway mismatch.